Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Methodology

 This section introduces the methodology that enables a large-scale data-driven study to quantify the impact of self-driving trucks.
 The nomenclature for this section is summarized by Table~\ref{tab:symbols}.
 Practical assumptions and preprocessing steps lead to a model that is easy to implement, can immediately be solved by blackbox solvers, and is highly extensible.
 The section ends by providing a practical guide to enable regional and temporal analysis in this framework, which requires only minor modifications to the input and the model.

 \paragraph{Task Graph} The optimization model considers the problem of optimizing ATHN operations from the perspective of scheduling \emph{tasks} for autonomous trucks.
+Similar transformations are common in the arc-routing literature (e.g., see \citep{BlackEtAl2013-TimeDependentPrize}).
 One task $t \in T$ is created for every load $l \in L$.
 If an autonomous truck performs a task, it means that the corresponding load is served through the autonomous network, and this truck serves the middle mile.
 If a task is not performed by any autonomous truck, this means that the corresponding load is served directly by a regular truck.
 Note that while performing tasks is optional, all loads are served in the end: performing a task only indicates that the task is served autonomously.
 Appropriate benefits will be assigned to performing tasks to match the cost structure in Section~\ref{sec:problem}.

 To capture this perspective, the location graph is transformed into a directed \emph{task graph} $\bar{G} = (\bar{V}, \bar{A})$ in which the nodes are tasks and the arcs indicate the sequence of tasks performed by the same autonomous truck.
 The set $\bar{V}$ includes a source node $0$ where each sequence starts, and a sink node $n+1$ where it ends.
-Arcs are defined from the source to the tasks, between the tasks, and from the tasks to the sink.
+As the nodes now represent tasks instead of locations, the number of nodes in the task graph is typically larger than the number of nodes in the location graph.
+Arcs are defined from the source to the tasks, between the tasks (bi-directional), and from the tasks to the sink.
 Figure~\ref{fig:taskgraph} provides an illustrative example.
 The location graph shows four hubs and two loads $l_1$ and $l_2$ associated with tasks $t_1$ and $t_2$, respectively.
 Visiting node $t_1$ means that an autonomous truck loads at origin hub $h^+_{l_1}$, drives to destination hub $h^-_{l_1}$, and unloads there.
 It also implies that the first and last miles are performed by regular trucks (not pictured).
 After that, the autonomous truck may either perform another task $t_2 \in T$, which first requires a relocation from $h^-_{l_1}$ to $h^+_{l_2}$, or it may end its sequence.
 Loads for which the corresponding task is not covered are served by a direct trip with a regular truck (not pictured).
 This means that all operations in the ATHN are captured in the task graph by a set of paths from the source to the sink, where each path corresponds to an autonomous truck.